 Screening with rapid antigen tests is currently not required for students and staff in K-12 schools.
 Schools will have a supply of rapid antigen tests available for students and staff for home use.

 What happens if a student or staff member has positive rapid antigen screening test result?

 The student or staff person should consider themselves positive for COVID-19 and if feeling unwell should stay home and self-isolate to prevent transmission of COVID-19.

 Testing guidance may evolve over time, refer to the most up to date information on the testing webpage.

 If a student or staff person has known allergies which mimic COVID-19 symptoms, should they stay home?

-No. If symptoms worsen or if new ones appear, stay home and get tested at a testing clinic.
+No. If symptoms worsen or if new ones appear, stay home and use a rapid antigen test to screen for COVID-19.